-Meet CAMFED alumna Stumai, whose work as a Learner Guide at a CAMFED partner secondary school in Morogoro District, Tanzania, transformed her community.
+Meet CAMFED Association leader Stumai, whose work as a Learner Guide at a CAMFED partner secondary school in Morogoro District, Tanzania, transformed her community.
 Stumai tragically lost her father when she was just three years old, leaving her disabled mother to single-handedly raise her and her five siblings.
 Growing up, Stumai often felt isolated and hopeless in the face of her daily struggle to stay and succeed in school, so after graduating from secondary school with support from CAMFED, Stumai joined the Learner Guide Program.
 She became a champion of the program that had enabled her to reach out to other young people like her, and provide a source of hope, guidance, and motivation to the most marginalized students in her community.

 “The Learner Guides are not just normal volunteers.
 They are coming from the same community to which they are delivering these sessions.
 That’s why they are so special.
 They are creating solutions to the problems that they themselves understand” - Lydia Wilbard, National Director, CAMFED Tanzania

-In spite of the challenges that Stumai faced, she had passed her primary exams with flying colours.
+In spite of the challenges that Stumai faced, she had passed her primary exams with flying colors.
 Her mother, determined to see her daughter stay in school, had sold her only assets to cover the costs for the first term at secondary school - a stack of corrugated iron sheets that she had been saving to build a better house for her family one day.
 But then Stumai’s dream of completing secondary school faltered.
 Her family simply could not afford to keep paying for her uniforms, school fees, and other school-going costs.

 Luckily, her Community Development Committee stepped in, and when Stumai found out that she had qualified to receive a CAMFED bursary, she was delighted.
 “I felt that my life was rescued.
 This motivated me to make more efforts in my studies in order to reach my dream”.